 After your service provider configures the attachment, they allocate a specific 802.1q VLAN on your on-premises connection.

-Cloud Router dynamically exchanges routes between your VPC network and your on-premises network using Border Gateway Protocol (BGP).
+Cloud Router uses Border Gateway Protocol (BGP) to dynamically exchange routes between your VPC network and your on-premises network.
 Before you can create a VLAN attachment, you must create or use an existing Cloud Router in the VPC network that you want to connect to.
 You then associate the attachment with this Cloud Router.
 The Cloud Router creates a BGP session that connects to your on-premises (peer) router.

 For detailed information about Cloud Router, see the overview.

-- For layer 3, your service provider establishes BGP between your Cloud Router and their edge router.
-For more information, see Layer 2 versus layer 3 connectivity.
+- For Layer 3, your service provider establishes a BGP session between your Cloud Router and their edge router.
+For more information, see Layer 2 versus Layer 3 connectivity.

 - If your VPC network uses global dynamic routing mode, Cloud Router advertises subnet routes in all regions.